vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 <details><summary>English</summary>

-6. The Pratyak is of two kinds-Jiva (Individual Souls) and Is'vara (The Ruling Supreme Soul).
+6. The Pratyak is of two kinds-Jiva (Individual Souls) and Iśvara (The Ruling Supreme Soul).
 The Jiva is again of three kinds-Baddha (Bound in Samsāra), Mukta (Freed from Samsāra) and Nitya (Eternally freed from Samsara or never bound in Samsāra).
 The Baddha is of two kinds.
 </details>